derekargueta/Projects/README.md

   - [ ] Python
   - [ ] Shell Script

-**Limit Calculator** - Ask the user to enter f(x) and the limit value, then return the value of the limit statement *Optional: Make the calculator capable of supporting infinite limits.*
+**21) Limit Calculator** - Ask the user to enter f(x) and the limit value, then return the value of the limit statement *Optional: Make the calculator capable of supporting infinite limits.*
   - [ ] Go
   - [ ] Java
   - [ ] Rust